 In 2015 Linda joined the Dragon Jazz Band as their vocalist, singing songs from the 40's and 50's swing era and more recently the West Midland Light Orchestra.

-Now in 2016 Linda returns to producing a jazz album co-written with pianist Stuart Goodhew titled ‘Jazz in my Heart’, this stellar line up includes trumpeter Dick Pearce and Steve Berry on bass.
-Her music is now being played worldwide on radios stations, including BBC Radio 3 and Jazz FM.
-In between concerts and recording, Linda continues her love in teaching singing and ukulele at her home studio in Shropshire.
+Now in 2018 Linda returns to producing a jazz album co-written with pianist Stuart Goodhew titled ‘Jazz in my Heart’, this stellar line up includes trumpeter Dick Pearce and Steve Berry on bass.
+Her albums are now being played worldwide on radios stations, including BBC Radio 3 and Jazz FM.
+In between concerts and recording, Linda continues her love in teaching singing and ukulele at her home studio in Shropshire and the Telford Music School.